oblador/react-native-vector-icons/README.md

 // Inject stylesheet
 document.head.appendChild(style);
 ```

+## Upgrading
+Upgrading this package often requires the font files linked to your projects to be updated as well.
+If the automatic linking works for you, running this again should update the fonts.
+Otherwise you need to follow the steps outlined in the [installation](#installation) section.

 ## `Icon` Component
 You can either use one of the bundled icons above or roll your own custom font.